GreptimeTeam/docs/docs/reference/sql/select.md

 Here, column1, column2, etc. refer to the names of the columns from which we want to retrieve data, and table_name refers to the name of the table from which we want to retrieve the data.

-This statement selects all the columns specified in the SELECT clause from the table specified in the `FROM` clause.
+This statement selects all the columns from the table specified in the `FROM` clause.
 If you want to select all columns from the table, you can use the asterisk (*) wildcard character instead of listing individual columns.